kumakyoo42/Oma/README.md

 them nor did I need them.)

 * The application may crash due to memory shortage.
-This cannot be avoided when working with JAVA and large amounts of memory, as JAVA does not provide any means to make sure that memory allocation will work in advance.
+This cannot be avoided when working with JAVA and large amounts of memory, because JAVA does not provide any means to make sure that memory allocation will work in advance.
 According to JAVA specs the virtual machine may break at any time with an OutOfMemoryError.
 Further more, there is no guarantee that garbage collection is invoked, even when explicitly requested by the software.

 * Due to this memory limitations, some temporary files are used, even when they would have fitted completely into main memory.

+* In the first step of the conversion, Oma tries to allocate as many nodes as possible.
+This may lead to the usage of temporary files, which could have been avoided, if the number of nodes allocated would have been smaller.

+* Bounding boxes for collections are not calculated.